De-escalation Strategies for Couples Fighting

 Then ask yourself, “Where did I learn this story?”

-Did my mother or father feel this way in their relationship?
+Did my parent or caregiver feel this way in their relationship?

 Have I felt this way in other relationships?